 The Fire District is a political subdivision of the Township of Moorestown (the "Township"), Burlington County, New Jersey.
 The Township is comprised of an area of approximately 14.918 square miles.
 It is bounded by Willingboro Township to the north, the Delran and Cinnaminson Township to the west, Maple Shade Township to the south and Mount Laurel Township on the east.
 As of the 2010 United States Census, the Township's population was 20,726.
 The Fire District was formed in January of 1886 through the adoption of a Township ordinance.
 A board of five commissioners oversees all operations of the Fire District.
-The length of each commissioner's term is three years with the annual election held the third Saturday of every February.
+The length of each commissioner's term is three years following the vote held at the annual election.

 Fire Districts are governed by N.J.S.A.
-40A:14-70 et al. and are organized as a taxing authority charged with the responsibility of providing the resources necessary to provide firefighting services to the residents within its territorial location.
+40A:14-70 et al. and are organized as a taxing authority charged with the responsibility of providing the resources necessary to provide firefighting and emergency medical services to the residents within its territorial location.
 The Fire District has two fire companies within its jurisdiction, the Moorestown Fire Company and Relief Fire Company.